From procedure to running workflow in 48 hours.

 2. Hours 0–2:30

-neil (Seal's AI) reads the document and proposes the build: templates, fields, workflows, review gates, calculations, and validation checks.
+neil (Seal's AI) reads the document and proposes a change set: templates, fields, workflows, review gates, calculations, and validation checks.

 3. Hours 2:30–26